jackpanderson/lab3-jande180/README.md

 </td></tr></table>

+# Part 3 - Gate Level Simulation

+Gate level simulation with macros can be complicated.
+Generally it can be accomplished with the following steps:
+1. Create a folder called `gl` and copy the gate level netlist of your macro into it.
+The netlist should be in the `hdl/gl` directory of your macro.
+It is either a `.v` or `.pnl.v` file.
+2. Adjust the hierarchy of your waveform by using:

+>```Verilog
+>$dumpvars(2, tb_mem);
+>```
+>This sets your output to 2 levels of saved hierarchy.
+If you save the whole hierarchy, your dumpfile will be too large to open.

+3. Follow all gate level steps from [this link](https://github.com/Cal-Poly-Open-Source-ASIC-Class/lab2/issues/1)
+4. Run `make gl_tests`
+5. If changes need to be made to your design, it must be re-run through openlane first.

   # Deliverables
   - RTL for 2-Port Wishbone RAM
   - Testbench with tasks for reading/writing each ram port
     - Includes concurrent tests on both ports to demonstrate collisions and delegation
   - Openlane Configuration for Macro Placement
   - Screenshots of final placed macro design
+  - Gate Level Testing
+    - This is worth a small amount of points due to difficulty.
+Don't sink too much time into it.